gnoose/datafeeds-shared/docs/scraper_setup.md

     Make a note of the OID for the Snapmeter Meter Data Source created in this step.

 2. For most Urja scrapers you will need to update the field `utility_account_id` on the `SnapmeterAccountMeter` record associated with your meter, so that the scraper will associate Urjanet bills with that meter.
+(Note: we are in the process of moving `utility_account_id` to the `UtilityService` table, so write information to both tables.)
     Once you have selected a target bill in the Urjanet DB, look up the "raw account number" associated with that bill.
     Then in the `psql` shell, update the meter to use that raw account number as the utility account ID:
     ```
     update snapmeter_account_meter set utility_account_id = '151009074' where meter = '4505019811696256';

+    update utility_service
+    set utility_account_id = '151009074'
+    from meter where meter.oid = 4505019811696256
+    and meter.service = utility_service.oid;
     ```

 3. Run your scraper via the launch script: `python launch.py by-oid 29 2019-01-01 2019-12-31`.
 The oid is the meter data source oid; the dates are required but not used for Urjanet scrapers.
 This runs your scraper exactly the same way AWS batch will.
 If everything